jnozzi/cocoadev.com/markdown/NSTask.md

 3. asynctask.m    --    http://www.cocoadev.com/index.pl?NSPipe

-a command-line tool that shows how to implement asynchronous stdin, stdout & stderr streams for processing data with General/NSTask;
+a command-line tool that shows how to implement asynchronous stdin, stdout & stderr streams for processing data with NSTask;
-creates its own General/NSRunLoop; uses asynchronous "waitForDataInBackgroundAndNotify" notifications and pthread_create(3) and pthread_detach(3) for writing more than 64 KB to the stdin of an General/NSTask.
+creates its own NSRunLoop; uses asynchronous "waitForDataInBackgroundAndNotify" notifications and pthread_create(3) and pthread_detach(3) for writing more than 64 KB to the stdin of an NSTask.

 4. Task.{h,m}    --    http://code.google.com/p/polkit/

-General/NSTask wrapper (for Mac OS X 10.6)
+NSTask wrapper (for Mac OS X 10.6)

 5. MYTask.{h,m}    --    https://bitbucket.org/snej/myutilities/src